BlueNightSt4rs/BlueNightSt4rs/README.md

 # NickNames
 ✦ I go by tia/a, rain. my other nicks are egostaria, skii.
 I prefer tiaa and rain, if your a close friend call me egostaria or skii, İ dont really mind if we are close.

-✦ these times I have double + stalker + ex friend, I had to unfriend her, she was weird. anyways she was saying "You *Copy* 'Riaa's name, arent you Nerveous, 'tiaa?'" actually no, I have the tiaa nick for like 2 years? im pretty sure that i dont copy @ Loudshqrk's name. most people has the tiaa nick guys.
+✦ somebody said 'you copy the nick riaa from someone' actually no, I have the tiaa nick for like 2 years? please dont talk about this omg nicks are not irl names though

 ![Sayaka miki - Madoka magica](https://github.com/user-attachments/assets/f0868ef0-b307-4320-a8ee-af0788870991)